thephiltacular/open_trading_algo/README.md

 ### Signal Caching: Avoid Recomputing Signals

-TradingViewAlgoDev caches all computed signals (long, short, options, sentiment) for each ticker, timeframe, and signal type.
+open_trading_algo caches all computed signals (long, short, options, sentiment) for each ticker, timeframe, and signal type.
 This means:
 - Signals are only computed once per unique (ticker, timeframe, signal_type) combination.
 - All signal modules (`long_signals.py`, `short_signals.py`, `options_signals.py`, `sentiment_signals.py`) are integrated with the cache.
 - On repeated runs, signals are loaded instantly from the database.